websharpstudios/web-sharp-site/_portfolio/fisher-investments-implementing-dynamics.md

 ---

 ### Fisher Investments - E-Sign Helps Firm Reach Milestone of 100k Clients

-**Excerpt:** When systems work smoothly and reduce onboarding time, less grunt work for employees, fewer hang-ups in signing new clients.
-This is how you measure success.

 In today's fast-paced financial services industry, operational efficiency and seamless client onboarding are paramount.
 Fisher Investments, a leading investment advisory firm, recently celebrated a significant milestone: surpassing 100,000 clients.
 This achievement was made possible through the successful integration of their document management system with their customer management system, enabling E-signature capabilities across the board.
 Our team played a pivotal role in this transformation, streamlining processes and enhancing client experience.